ncatlab/nlab-content/pages/943.md

 ## Historical remarks

 The phrase "convenient category of topological spaces" predates Steenrod's paper by a number of years.
-Indeed, [[Ronnie Brown]] [$[1963]$](#Brown63) had written the following in the Introduction to his paper "Ten topologies for X x Y ":
+Indeed, [[Ronnie Brown]] [1963](#Brown63) had written the following in the Introduction to his paper _Ten topologies for $X \times Y$_:

-* "It may be that the category of Hausdorff k-spaces is adequate and convenient for all purposes of topology."
+* "It may be that the category of Hausdorff $k$-spaces is adequate and convenient for all purposes of topology."

 The requirements for convenience were spelled out in [the sequel](#Brown64).